 - Online education allows working professionals to obtain a degree without putting their careers on hold.

 The master's in agriculture reflects Colorado State University's land-grant heritage, research expertise, and leadership in agricultural and sustainability education.
-The IRM program is offered by the Western Center for Integrated Resource Management (WCIRM) and is supported by the College of Agricultural Sciences, Warner College of Natural Resources, and College of Veterinary Medicine and Biomedical Sciences, with some courses endorsed by the School of Global Environmental Sustainability (SoGES).
+The integrated resource management program is offered by the Western Center for Integrated Resource Management (WCIRM) and is supported by the College of Agricultural Sciences, Warner College of Natural Resources, and College of Veterinary Medicine and Biomedical Sciences, with some courses endorsed by the School of Global Environmental Sustainability (SoGES).